rsecke/rsecke.github.io/_pages/TnT.md

 ### gobuster

 `gobuster` is a directory brute forcer.
-This tool is used to find valid directories, subdomains, and virtual hosts on web servers that run more than on website.
+This tool is used to find valid directories, subdomains, and virtual hosts on web servers that run more than one website.

 #### Common Flags